-Simeon Bruner has 40 years of experience in architecture and construction.
+Simeon Bruner has over 40 years of experience in architecture and construction.
 He is known for his creative design and expertise in the adaptive reuse of historic buildings.
 Mr. Bruner is responsible for client interface and building design, and is directly involved throughout the construction process.

 Before founding Bruner/Cott, Mr. Bruner operated his own construction firm.
 He is the founder of the Rudy Bruner Award for Urban Excellence, a nationally recognized non-profit award for urban architecture and design, and founder of the Bruner/Loeb Forum with the Loeb Fellowship at the Harvard Graduate School of Design.
 Mr. Bruner holds a Master of Architecture from Yale University and a BA in Biology from Brandeis University.

-Leland Cott has 40 years of experience in architecture and urban design.
+Leland Cott has over 40 years of experience in architecture and urban design.
 His design expertise is in buildings for educational, multi-occupant residential and commercial use.
 He is responsible for primary client contact, design and implementation of architecture, interior architecture, and urban design.

 Mr. Cott’s experience and interest in the rehabilitation of mid 20-th century modern buildings has led to campus preservation and development plans, lectures, national conference presentations, and a blog series for Metropolis called Icon or Eyesore?
 Mr. Cott was an adjunct professor of Urban Planning at the Harvard University Graduate School of Design, where he taught for 17 years.
 He is a former Peace Corps Volunteer, former President of the Boston Society of Architects, and a Fellow in the American Institute of Architects.
 Mr. Cott holds a Master of Architecture in Urban Design from Harvard University and a Bachelor of Architecture from Pratt Institute.